qbead/qbeadWebsite/content/book/sight.md

   delay(delay_time_in_milliseconds);
 }
 ```

-This code is also available in the Arduino examples menu under `Examples → SpinWearables → Biology_of_Sight →  Persistence_of_Vision`.

 Right at the point where the red and blue stop being observable on their own, you can perform another experiment that showcases the persistence of vision effect.
 Instead of keeping the SpinWheel still, start shaking it back and forth rapidly.
 By doing this, the light emitters will be in different locations in space when they emit either red or blue, and this will let you once again distinguish the two colors (and stop seeing purple).
 Once you stop shaking the device, it will once again look purple.